ArctosDB/documentation-wiki/_best_practices/TACC_allocation.markdown

 # Best Practice - Managing Directory Structures in the Arctos Project Allocation at TACC

 What is the Arctos Project Allocation at TACC?
 Start by reading the [Arctos TACC Project Allocation Digital Media Policy](https://docs.google.com/document/d/1unq0N5bKDCVznnbHpe21Xiy4K4spW4b7g-YqqcDd2nQ/edit?usp=sharing).

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/Bear%20Caution.jpg) **Caution**

 * The Arctos Project Allocation at TACC is shared by all Arctos members.
 Always use caution when creating or editing a shared resource and make sure that others who might be affected by a change are notified beforehand.
 * Files stored in the Arctos Project Allocation at TACC are publicly accessible through their created URLs immediately upon upload.
+* Files loaded to the Arctos Project Allocation at TACC and linked to Arctos records should be considered to be **archived in perpetuity**.
+*

 ## Who Manages the Arctos Project Allocation at TACC?
 Only a TACC-authorized manager can provide acces to and create shared directories in the Arctos Project Allocation at TACC.